 But, one small physical distinction also separates the males of the species from the females.
 That’s because, while a little smaller in size, the wings of the males usually display an almost iridescent purple sheen that the females lack.

 - Phylum: Arthropoda

 - Class: Insecta

 - Order: Lepidoptera

 First of all, the fabulous Purple Emperor butterfly has a rather wide area of distribution.
 This region includes southern Great Britain, and suitably temperate parts of Asia.
 This area of habitation also extends to central and western China.

 Further, this invertebrate has a highly specific type of habitat that it seeks out.
 It rarely occurs outside of this type of area.
 Most notably, this preference consists of dense, broad-leaved woodlands, especially in central Europe.

 The females of the Purple Emperor species spend most of their lives in the tree canopy.
 There, they seem to favor dense and mature oak forests.
 These only come down only to lay eggs in the small bushes that grow in clearings.

-Males also spend much of the time in the treetops.
-There it fiercely defends its territory from rivals.
-However, it will sometimes descend to drink from puddles or feed.
+Additionally, the majority of the males also spend much of the time in the treetops.
+There each individual fiercely defends its territory from rivals.
+However, it will sometimes descend to drink from puddles or feed, as the need arises.